lexbor/docs/source/articles/part-2-css.md

 This sounds simple, but in practice, it's more complex:
 - The knowledge about which stage to switch to must be passed to each module;
-  they don’t inherently know this.
+  they don't inherently know this.
 - We need to decide whether to consume the `{` or `}` token before passing it to the next stage.
 - Nesting depth must be tracked.
 We can't just pass control to the next module